 Alcohol, snacks and soft drinks are not included in the price, but you are free to bring as much as you want.
 Sometimes (not always) the captain will be able to offer some space for the passengers in the fridge or borrow you a cooling bag.

-If you would like to know more of what your captain can offer in relation to cooling you can contact your captain directly.
-Still, the general rule is not to expect too much when it comes to cooling your beverages as electricity (and ice) is scarce in tropical islands.
+The general rule is not to expect too much when it comes to cooling your beverages as electricity (and ice) is scarce in tropical islands.
 But that is part of the fun, right?

 The local indigenous community who governs the San Blas Islands charge a $20 USD per visitor to the islands.
 This fee is not included in the price you pay and should be brought in addition to your spending money for the trip.